 145 Renfrew Drive Unit 112, Markham, Ontario L3R 9R6

-The bus makes a stop in Barrie and Orillia on the way to Olympia.
-On Saturdays, the bus leaves camp after closing ceremonies at approximately 2:00pm.
-Once again, there are stops in Orillia and Barrie before the bus arrives at our HEAD OFFICE in Markham.
+The bus makes a stop in Orillia on the way to Olympia.
+On Saturdays, the bus leaves camp after closing ceremonies at approximately 1:00pm.
+Once again, there are stops in Orillia before the bus arrives at our HEAD OFFICE in Markham.
 Please contact our office for more information and for prices.

 On Sunday, you can arrive at camp to drop of your child between 12:00pm and 2:00pm.
 Opening ceremonies begin at approximately 2:30pm.
-On Saturday, you can arrive around 12:00pm to pick up your child; closing ceremonies begin at 12:15pm.
+On Saturday, you can arrive around 10:00am to pick up your child; Closing Ceremony begins at 10:30 am.

 There is no scheduled lunch, however we do offer a barbeque where you are able to purchase food and drinks.